As a woman eating a vegan diet, or perhaps thinking about transitioning to one, you may wonder about the vitamins vegan women should take.

 That’s why it’s best to avoid iron supplements unless they are truly needed.
 Measuring your blood hemoglobin and ferritin levels can give you a good idea of your current iron status.

-In sum: Vegan women not getting enough iron from their diet may consider taking a supplement.
-That said, too much iron can be harmful so iron supplements aren’t recommended for everyone.
+In sum: Most women should be able to get enough iron from their diet, however, pregnant women may benefit from taking a supplement.
+Too much iron can be harmful so not every women should take supplements.

 Calcium is used by the body to build strong bones and teeth.
 It also plays crucial roles in muscle function, nerve signalling and heart health.